 - Use pumps that are closer to the gas station convenience store.
-Criminals tend to install skimmers on out-of-the-way pumps.
+Criminals tend to install skimmers on pumps that are farther away.

 - Pay inside rather than at the pump.

-- If you must use the card reader at the pump, use a credit card and not a debit card.
-If the credit card is skimmed, you'll face no liability with the card company -- and you won't risk having money stolen from your bank account.
+- If you must use the card reader at the pump, use a credit card — not a debit card.
+If the credit card is skimmed, you face no liability with the card company and there’s no risk of having money stolen from your bank account.

-Even if you avoid risks -- like swiping at the pump -- you should remain vigilant against fraud.
-That means checking your monthly credit card statements and regularly looking at your credit reports.
+Even if you avoid risks like swiping a debit card at the gas pump you should remain vigilant against fraud.
+That means checking your monthly credit card statements and looking at your credit reports on a regular basis.

-Your statement will reveal signs of fraud, such as whether a criminal took your existing credit card number and used it to make illicit purchases.
+Your card statement will reveal signs of fraud, such as illicit purchases.
 If you find an unusual charge, contact your credit card company immediately.

 Your credit reports will reveal whether someone used your personal information to open new accounts in your name.
 If you find a credit card, mortgage or other account on your credit report that doesn’t belong to you, contact the creditor immediately.